 Secondly, there is no need to really scrub your face to remove impurities and dirt from the skin.
 This is because, when you scrub, there are high chances that you might end up breaking those nasty pimples which in turn can increase the risk of infection.
 Moreover, just like popping acne can cause scars, scrubbing acne-prone skin can also leave behind more scars.
 Hence, it is a better idea to just wash your face with plain water or soap and not scrub it too much as it can cause more harm than good.

 Usually, the treatment plan for acne includes the use of medications.
 There are two types of medications which include topical creams/gels and oral medications.
 Your doctor might recommend the use of topical creams and gels if acne is few in number.
 There are numerous oral medications which are used to treat acne depending upon the cause of the acne.

 For example, antibiotics, which help to treat bacteria, are recommended if the underlying cause of acne is a bacterial infection.
 However, it is advised to not use antibiotics without consulting your doctor as overuse of antibiotics can make it ineffective to treat the condition and may cause antibiotic resistance in the long run.

-The other commonly recommended medicine for acne treatment is retinoids.
+The other commonly recommended medicine for acne is retinoids.
 These are the type of oral medicines which act on the sebaceous glands, the oil-producing glands.
-These medications not only reduce the production of oil by the sebaceous glands but also reduce the size of the oil gland, thereby helping to treat acne.
+These medications not only reduce the production of oil by the sebaceous glands but also reduce the size of the oil glands, thereby helping to treat acne.
 Excessive oil production is one of the common causes of acne.
-However, these medications shall be taken ONLY under the expert guidance of a doctor as they carry significant side effects.
+However these medications shall be taken ONLY under expert guidance of a doctor as they carry significant side effects.